YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 The previous generation journal filename is a back link from the current generation journal.

 YottaDB produces an error and makes no change to the journaling state of the database when the FILENAME is an existing file and is not the active journal file for that database.
 In this way, YottaDB prevents possible cycles in the back-links (such as, a3.mjl has a back-link to a2.mjl which in turn has a back-link to a1.mjl which in turn has a back-link to a3.mjl thereby creating a cycle).
 Cycles could prevent journal recovery.
-Also, note that cycles in back-links are possible only due to explicit FILENAME specifications and never due to an existing FILENAME characteristics from the database or by using the default FILENAME.
+Also, note that cycles in back-links are possible only due to explicit FILENAME specifications and never due to existing FILENAME characteristics from the database or by using the default FILENAME.

 **NOPREVJNLFILE**